matthewmcneely/dgraph-v21.03-sandbox/README.md

 #### Requirements
 - Docker
 - make
-- curl (for queries from the command line)
+- curl (optional, for queries from the command line)
+- gql (optional, for graphql queries, download from [here](https://github.com/matthewmcneely/gql/tree/feature/add-query-and-variables-from-file/builds))
-- jq (for queries from the command line)
+- jq (optional, for queries from the command line)

 ## Steps